 Conclusions

-Practitioners should be aware that mineralisation within the longitudinal odontoid ligament is a reasonably common finding in horses undergoing CT examination of the cranial cervical region.
-Mineralisation of the LOL may be considered age-related and is more likely to be evident in female horses.
-There is no apparent link to the syndrome of idiopathic head shaking.
+Findings from the current study indicated that veterinary radiologists should be aware that mineralisation within the longitudinal odontoid ligament is a reasonably common finding in horses undergoing CT examination of the cranial cervical region.
+Mineralisation of the longitudinal odontoid ligament in horses may be considered age-related and is more likely to be evident in female horses.
+There is no link to the syndrome of idiopathic head shaking.
 The presence of marked mineralisation in younger animals is unusual and may be a reflection of desmitis of this ligament.
 Further investigations are warranted to fully investigate the clinical relevance of CT image findings in this structure.

 Sources of funding